Maid of Orleans (The Waltz Joan of Arc): Reception and legacy

 Ned Raggett of AllMusic retrospectively described the song as "epic", concluding, "With another bravura [Andy] McCluskey lead and a mock-bagpipe lead that's easily more entrancing than the real thing, it's a wrenching ballad like no other before it and little since."
-Music journalist Garry Bushell hailed the track as "pop genius".
+Music critic Garry Bushell hailed the track as "pop genius".
 "Maid of Orleans" was named by Record Mirrors John Shearlaw and Daniela Soave as one of the top three singles of 1982; Radio X included it in "The 25 Best Indie Songs of 1982".

 "Maid of Orleans" placed 18th in Classic Pops "Top 100 Singles of the 80s", the magazine asserting, "As soon as you hear this you remember greatness."
-The Deutsches Museum featured the track in their article, "Best of the 1980s—The Masterpieces of Synth Pop", noting its "unmistakable, almost bagpipe-like mellotron" hook.
+The Deutsches Museum featured the track in their article, "Best of the 1980s—The Masterpieces of Synth Pop", noting its "unmistakable, almost bagpipe-like" mellotron hook.
 In 1989, Veronica listeners voted the song as the 60th-best in history.

 "Maid of Orleans" was recorded by London's Royal Philharmonic Orchestra in 1996.
 The Fades frontman Dave Lightfoot selected the track as part of the Joyzine series, "My Life in 10 Songs".
-"Maid of Orleans" was used during the climax and closing credits to the final episode of the second series of BBC television program Ashes to Ashes.
+"Maid of Orleans" was used during the climax and closing credits to the final episode of the second series of BBC television drama Ashes to Ashes.